Bloggbild för: 7 tips to shorten your cold

 January 12, 2023 3 min reading

-• Indulge in spices with antiviral properties such as garlic, thyme, sage, oregano, rosemary, and horseradish.
+• Indulge in spices with antiviral properties like garlic, thyme, sage, oregano, rosemary, and horseradish.

-• Drink lemon water, with ginger if you prefer.
+• Drink lemon water, with ginger if you like.

-• Eat honey, preferably in tea or by the spoonful with freshly squeezed lemon juice.
-We only offer cold-stirred honey that hasn't been heated, which is absolutely the best option.
+• Eat honey, preferably in tea or on a spoon together with freshly squeezed lemon juice.
+We only offer cold-pressed honey that hasn't been heated - that's absolutely the best.

-• Make or ask someone to make you a soup.
+• Make or ask someone to make a soup.

-• Equally important is avoiding sugar and processed foods.
+• Equally important is avoiding sugar and processed food.

-Make sure to consume plenty of fluids, which is especially important when you have a fever.
-Choose pure water with or without lemon or lime, herbal teas, green tea and chaga tea.
-There are numerous herbal teas with different properties.
-Herbal teas like peppermint, elderberry, thyme, ginger, eucalyptus, and cinnamon are particularly beneficial for colds.
+There are tons of herbal teas with different properties.
+Herbal teas like peppermint, elderberry, thyme, ginger, eucalyptus, and cinnamon are especially beneficial for colds.

 3. Rest and Sleep

-The body needs extra rest and sleep to have enough energy to kill viruses and bacteria.
+Your body needs extra rest and sleep to have enough energy to kill viruses and bacteria.
 So if you have a fever, you need to rest a lot.
-A wet, cold towel can help you relax when you have a fever.
-Make sure you wear breathable clothes and preferably wool socks.

-Supplements and herbs that support during colds, flu, and viral infections:
+Supplements and herbs that support during colds, flu, and viruses:

 • Garlic – as we all now know, garlic is rich in allicin.

-• Elderberry – supports the body during colds as it contains a substance that blocks the virus's entry into cells.
+• Elderberry – supports the body during colds as it contains a substance that blocks the virus's path into the cell.

 • Vitamin D – during ongoing illness, you can take 2500-5000 IU per day depending on how sick you are.

-• Zinc – Zinc is an important mineral with antioxidant properties that needs to be replenished during viral illness.
-If you've had COVID and lost your sense of taste, take zinc.
+• Zinc is an important mineral with antioxidant properties that needs to be replenished during viral illness.
+If you've had covid and lost your sense of taste, take zinc.

 • Vitamin C in the form of supplements or as berries.
 Camu Camu is fantastic.
 During ongoing illness, you can take 1000 mg of vitamin C up to four to six times per day.
 Very important during viral illness.

-• Probiotics.
-A happy gut plays a crucial role in well-being and supports the immune system during illness.
+• Lactic acid bacteria (probiotics).
+A happy stomach plays a crucial role in well-being and supports the immune system during illness.

-If you're suffering from a stuffy nose or cough, you can inhale essential oils in a steam bath.
-This is a time-tested home remedy that works.
+If you suffer from nasal congestion or cough, you can inhale essential oils in a cold steam bath.
+This is an old proven home remedy that works.

-1. Add a few drops of essential oil to boiled water in a pot, adding them just as the water has finished boiling.
+1. Add a few drops of essential oil to boiled water in a pot - they should be dropped in when the water has just been boiled.

 • Lavender provides relaxation and calm.

-• Peppermint relieves headaches and helps with colds.
+• This herb relieves headaches and provides relief during colds.

-• Rosemary purifies the air and enhances concentration.
+• Rosemary purifies the air and strengthens concentration.

 We wish you a wonderful, healthy winter!
 Feel free to comment if you have more tips or questions.